-- Developing a progressive pathway for pupils to follow through to professional music making.
+- Developing a progressive pathway for students to follow through to professional music making.

-As part of this school partner membership agreement, the Client commits to supporting the aims and vision of Hertfordshire Music Service by:
+As part of this Agreement, the Client commits to supporting the aims and vision of Hertfordshire Music Service by:

-- Encouraging pupils to express themselves through the language of music.
+- Encouraging students to express themselves through the language of music.

-- Considering the use of e.g. Pupil Premium funding to assist certain pupils with the cost of instrumental lessons.
+- Considering the use of e.g. Student Premium funding to assist certain students with the cost of instrumental lessons.

-- Ensuring a school staff member is present at all whole class music sessions.
+- Ensuring a school staff member (Teaching Assistant and any 1:1 support staff) is present at all whole class music sessions.

 - Reserving on a regular basis a suitable teaching space for instrumental and whole class lessons that is of adequate size, free from obstacles and distractions and where the music making will not disturb other activities in the school.

 - Allocating a space in the school for the safe storage of music instruments or equipment away from heat, direct sunlight or damp.